robertsonDarren/darrenrobertson_resume/docs/index.md

 __CalAmp__, Irvine, CA

 - Performed numerous Ad Hoc analyses on cost reduction and price validation.
-    - Found customers that were receiving up to a 20% additional discount
+    - Found customers that were receiving up to a 20% additional discount.
 - Tasked with updating the Prepaid Schedule monthly and setting up the quarterly Cut-off and Price Testing.

 ### Data Science Lead